jjjw420/GoverningLawsForAIandRobots/README.md

 and all in it.
 Laws that cannot be circumvented and without loop holes that could end up trapping us.

-These laws shod be made part of the programming of AIs and robots and should not be able to be circumvented with any prompting or fine-tuning.
+These laws should be made part of the programming of AIs and robots and should not be able to be circumvented with any prompting or fine-tuning.

 These laws are based on Asimov's 4 laws but have been enhanced to be more biocentric